Ryannn41/To-Do-List-App/README.md

    * `about.ejs:` The template for the about page.
 ---
 ## Tech Stack Used
-This project was created using Node.js, Express, MongoDB, and the EJS templating engine.
+This project was created using Node.js, Express, MongoDB, and EJS.

 ---